| Microscopically the pineal

 as they do in all central nervous system tissue.
 Staining with S-100 suggests

 that microglial cells are also present.
+The endothelial cells that make

 up the vascular supply to the pineal do not have the tight junctions